ginkgo-project/ginkgo/BENCHMARKING.md

 system.
 The purpose of this file is to explain in detail the capacities of this benchmarking suite as well as how to properly setup everything.

-There are two ways to benchmark `ginkgo`.
+There are two ways to benchmark Ginkgo.
 When compiling the benchmark suite, executables are generated for collecting matrix statistics, running sparse-matrix vector product, solvers (possibly distributed) benchmarks.
 Another way to run benchmarks is through the convenience script `run_all_benchmarks.sh`, but not all features are exposed through this tool!

 Here is a short description of the content of this file:
 1. Ginkgo setup and best practice guidelines